 If you’d prefer a different format of guide, you can find a video guide here.
 As of SML 3.0.0, these video tutorials are out of date, but some of the concepts will still carry over.
 If you get stuck in the video tutorials, return here and follow these guides instead.
 Be sure to read over the steps here as well to be sure you’re doing things correctly.

 This one should be pretty straightforward, and odds are, you’ve already done it.
 Simply buy, download, and install Satisfactory from the Epic Games Launcher or Steam.
 Launch the game at least once to ensure all files get set up correctly.

 Visit the Microsoft Visual Studio downloads page and download the version you want.
-We suggest either Visual Studio 2019 or 2017 Community, because they’re free of charge.
-It is important that if you use 2019 you still install the 2017 compilers.
+We suggest either Visual Studio 2022 Community, because it is free of charge and modern.
+It may force you to sign up to access the older versions, but they are free.

 Run the installer, and agree to prompts you receive along the way.
-From the "Workloads" page select the "Desktop & Mobile > Desktop development with C++" and "Gaming > Game development with C++".
+From the "Workloads" page select "Desktop & Mobile > Desktop development with C++" and "Gaming > Game development with C++".
 You might have to scroll a bit to find them.

 If you already have Visual Studio installed,

-Modify to select these two workloads and add them to your installation.
+Modify to select these two workloads to add them to your installation.

 Continue through the rest of the prompts to install Visual Studio.
 Downloading and installing Visual Studio can take a while, so we advise you to find some lizard doggos to pet while you wait, or working on some of the other install steps below.